HakobGrigoryan90/DIAL/README.md

-# DIAL: Data Imputation with Advanced Learning Framework
+# DIAL: Data Imputation with Advanced Learning

 This research was supported by the European Research Council (ERC) under grant no. 952215 (TAILOR Project).